dmichaels/public/work/resume.md

 Implemented an editorial tool used to evaluate results for specialized search product using C# and ASP.NET.
 Contributed to some search engine/service work.
 Experimented with Lucene.NET.

 Helped transition *My Lycos* to more flexible, scalable HTTP/XML (SOAP-like) architecture.
-Developed COM components in C++ supporting multi-threaded asynchronous HTTP fetches from single request reducing page latency and improving throughput.
-Implemented Web diagnostic dashboards, UIs, APIs, to monitor performance.
-Implemented much of infrastructure for the first version of *My Lycos*.
-Created COM components in C++ retrieving data from various feeds/APIs (weather, stocks, sports, lottery).
+Developed COM components in C++ supporting multi-threaded asynchronous HTTP fetches to reduce page latency and improve throughput.
+Implemented Web diagnostic dashboards/UIs, APIs, to monitor performance.
+Created COM components in C++ retrieving data from various feeds/APIs (weather, stocks, sports, etc).
 Built the framework for much of *My Lycos* Web front-end used to generate the personalized pages, mostly in ASP.

 <ins>**Intersolv, Framingham, MA |** 1 year 3 months</ins> <br />
 Made significant enhancements to and maintained Allegris Foundation (formerly C++/Views), an extensible cross-platform C++ class library for desktop UI development.
 Built many UI components, e.g. docking-toolbar, scroll-window, mostly for Windows and X/Motif (some Mac and OS/2) under UNIX.
 Designed and implemented platform independent windowing geometry management system (similar to the SwiftUI layout machinery).